Quantitative Stability of Optimal Transport Maps under Variations of the Target Measure: Introduction

 \subsection{Existing results}

 We focus here on the already known stability results on the mapping $\mu \mapsto T_\mu$, starting with negative results.
-We first note that explicit examples show that the mapping $\mu \mapsto \nabla \phi_\mu$ is in general not better than $\frac{1}{2}$-Hölder, see \S4 in \cite{gigli2011holder} or Lemma 5.1 in \cite{pmlr-v108-merigot20a}.
+We first note that explicit examples show that the mapping $\mu \mapsto T_\mu$ is in general not better than $\frac{1}{2}$-Hölder, see \S4 in \cite{gigli2011holder} or Lemma 5.1 in \cite{pmlr-v108-merigot20a}.
 A much stronger negative result comes from Andoni, Naor and Neiman \cite[Theorem 7]{andoni2018snowflake} showing that one cannot construct a bi-Hölder embedding of $(\Prob_2(\Rsp^d), \Wass_2),$ $d\geq 3$, into a Hilbert space: \begin{theoremst}[Andoni, Naor, Neiman] $(\Prob_2(\Rsp^3), \Wass_2)$ does not admit a uniform, coarse or quasisymmetric embedding into any Banach space of nontrivial type. \end{theoremst} This theorem implies in particular that one cannot hope to prove that $\mu\mapsto T_\mu$ is bi-Hölder on the whole set $\Prob_2(\Rsp^d)$ of probability measures with finite second moment.

 Existing quantitative stability results can be summed up under the two following statements.
 A first result due to Ambrosio and reported in \cite{gigli2011holder}, shows a local $1/2$-Hölder behaviour near probability densities $\mu$ whose associated Brenier map $T_\mu$ is Lipschitz continuous.
-We quote here a variant of this statement, from \cite{pmlr-v108-merigot20a}: \begin{theoremst}[Ambrosio] Let $\Y \subset \Rsp^d$ be a compact set and $\mu,\nu \in \Prob(\Y)$.
+We quote here a variant of this statement, from \cite{pmlr-v108-merigot20a}: \begin{theoremst}[Ambrosio] Let $\rho$ be a probability density over a compact set $\X$.
+Let $\Y \subset \Rsp^d$ be a compact set and $\mu,\nu \in \Prob(\Y)$.
 Assume that the Brenier map $T_\mu$ from $\rho$ to $\mu$ is $L$-Lipschitz.
 Then,